 Charles M. Baum, M.D., Ph.D. has served as a member of our board of directors since April 2021.
-Dr. Baum served as the President and Chief Executive Officer from November 2012 to September of 2021 and now serves as President, Founder and Head of Research and Development and a member of the board of directors of Mirati.
-Since May 2022, Dr. Baum has served on the board of directors of Poseida Therapeutics, Inc. (Nasdaq: PSTX), a clinicalstage biopharmaceutical company.
-From June 2003 to September 2012, Dr. Baum worked at Pfizer as Senior Vice President for Biotherapeutic Clinical Research within Pfizer's Worldwide Research & Development division and as Vice President and Head of Oncology Development and Chief Medical Officer for Pfizer's Biotherapeutics and Bioinnovation Center.
+Dr. Baum was the Founder, President and Chief Executive Officer of Mirati from November 2012 to September 2021, was a board member since 2012, and also served as Mirati's President, Founder and Head of Research and Development from September 2021 through January 2024, when Mirati was acquired by Bristol.
+Since May 2022, Dr. Baum has served on the board of directors of Poseida Therapeutics, Inc. (Nasdaq: PSTX), a clinical-stage biopharmaceutical company.
+Dr. Baum currently serves on the board of directors of Acrivon Therapeutics, Inc. (Nasdaq: ACRV), a clinical-stage biopharmaceutical company.
+From June 2003 to September 2012, Dr. Baum worked at Pfizer as Senior Vice President for Biotherapeutic Clinical Research within

+Pfizer's Worldwide Research & Development division and as Vice President and Head of Oncology Development and Chief Medical Officer for Pfizer's Biotherapeutics and Bioinnovation Center.
 From 2000 to 2003, Dr. Baum was responsible for the development of several oncology compounds at Schering-Plough Corporation (acquired by Merck & Co., Inc. (NYSE: MRK) ("Merck")).
 Dr. Baum's career has included academic and hospital positions at Stanford University and Emory University, as well as positions of increasing responsibility within the pharmaceutical industry at SyStemix, Inc. (acquired by Novartis AG), G.D.
 Searle & Company (acquired by Pfizer), Schering-Plough Corporation (acquired by Merck) and Pfizer.
 Dr. Baum received his M.D. and Ph.D.
 (Immunology) degrees from Washington University School of Medicine in St. Louis, Missouri and completed his post-doctoral training at Stanford University.
 We believe that Dr. Baum is qualified to serve on our board of directors because of the perspective and executive-level experience he provides in the biotechnology industry as well as his experience serving on the board of directors of public companies.